opencypher/cypherdb/src/content/docs/get-started/graph-algorithms.md

 ## Method 2: NetworkX

 You can also run graph algorithms via NetworkX.
-This involves transforming a Kuzu subgraph into a NetworkX graph object, running the algorithm on it, and then writing the results back to Kuzu.
+This involves transforming a CypherDB subgraph into a NetworkX graph object, running the algorithm on it, and then writing the results back to CypherDB.

 :::note[Note]
-Running a graph algorithm in NetworkX will be slower than using Kuzu's `algo` extension, due to additional overhead in dealing with Python objects, but NetworkX can be a useful fallback when you want to run a graph algorithm that's not yet supported in Kuzu.
-It's trivial to transform a NetworkX algorithm result into a Pandas/Polars DataFrame and write it back to Kuzu.
+Running a graph algorithm in NetworkX will be slower than using CypherDB's `algo` extension, due to additional overhead in dealing with Python objects, but NetworkX can be a useful fallback when you want to run a graph algorithm that's not yet supported in CypherDB.
+It's trivial to transform a NetworkX algorithm result into a Pandas/Polars DataFrame and write it back to CypherDB.
 :::

 First, obtain a connection to the existing `example.kuzu` database: